ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manager User's Manual.md

 ##### Working with the Connected Database

-If you have followed the preceding steps successfully, you are ready to manage replication on the connected database.
+If the user has followed the preceding steps successfully, the user is ready to manage replication on the connected database.

 ##### Disconnecting from the Database

-After finishing your work, it will be necessary to close the connection with the database.
+After finishing the operation, it will be necessary to close the connection with the database.
 To close a connection with a database, select the target database connection.
 Open the context menu by right-clicking on the target database, and then choose "Disconnect" from the context menu.

 ##### Editing DB Connection Information